salrashid123/tee_server_proxy/README.md

   In ths mode the foreground application acquires keys and provides those keys to redis as its own startup arguments for mTLS

+* `Postgres`

+  In ths mode the foreground application acquires keys and provides those keys to postgres as its own startup arguments for mTLS

 * `Envoy (HTTPFilter)`